Six Famous Philosophers and Their Definitions of Happiness

 This philosopher suggested that being happy is a matter of opinion and not a matter of truth.
 He considered it to be a product of capitalist values, which implicitly promise eternal satisfaction through consumption.

 However, in the human being, dissatisfaction reigns because, in reality, they don’t know what they want.
 Everyone believes that if they achieve something (buy something, raise their status, etc.) they’ll be happy.
-However, in reality, unconsciously, what they want to achieve is something else.
+But, in reality, unconsciously, what they want to achieve is something else.
 That’s why they remain unsatisfied.It might interest you...